kechenkristin/kechenkristin/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently studying in University of Exeter
+- 🔭 I’m currently studying in University of Exeter (year 2)
 - 🌱 I’m currently focusing on cs188
 - 👯 I’m looking to finish cs188 proj
 - 💬 Ask me about csapp